jpivarski-talks/2025-09-11-jupyter-for-teaching-binder/README.md

 The only configuration you need is a [requirements.txt](https://github.com/jpivarski-talks/2025-09-11-jupyter-for-teaching-binder/blob/main/requirements.txt) file to pip-install the necessary packages (including `jupyterlab` itself).
 If you want to install with conda instead of pip, add an [environment.yml]() instead of the `requirements.txt`.
 You can do additional configuration, such as adding Linux packages with `apt get`, by adding commands to a `.binder/postBuild` file, but this isn't necessary. ([See these instructions](https://mybinder.readthedocs.io/en/latest/examples/sample_repos.html) if you're interested.)
 The example in this repository is the _simplest_ case.

+When setting up your own GitHub repository, you do not need to turn on GitHub Pages or add any GitHub Actions in "Settings", as you need to with JupyterLite.
+All you need is a plain repository with the right files in it.

 ### Step 1

 Once you have a GitHub repository, go to [mybinder.org](https://mybinder.org/) and fill in the fields.
 Put the URL to your GitHub repository in the first field and (optionally) a notebook to auto-open in the "File to open" field.